darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

         <strong>Welfare Officers</strong><br/>
         dcsa_welfare@darwin.cam.ac.uk<br/>
         <!--dcsa_womens_welfare AT darwin.cam.ac.uk<br/>-->
-        Jemima SWAIN, Women's and NB Welfare<br/>
+        Liz PFLUGBEIL, Women's and NB Welfare<br/>
         <p align="justify">
-Hi everyone!
-I’m Jemima, a first year PhD student in the Department of Biochemistry studying how the different microbes that can infect the lungs of people with cystic fibrosis interact with each other.
-Outside of work you can find me knitting, ceilidh-ing, rowing, or trying out yet another new hobby!
-I’m always up for tea and a chat, so feel free to reach out or come and say hello if you see me about College!<br><br>
+Hi, I’m Liz, in my second year of my PhD at the Department of Land Economy studying how energy policy influences the innovation of renewable energy technology.
+I love dancing, hiking, traveling and trying out new things - for example, I took up Archery in my first year in Cambridge.
+Chances are you will often see me around Darwin, be it in the dining hall, the garden or taking out one of the punts or kayaks.
+I’m always happy to chat so please don’t hesitate to reach out or say hello if you see me around! <br><br>
 </p>
 </td></tr>